MRCIEU/CheckSumStats/README.md

 thyroid carcinoma.

 Returning to the glioma example, having extracted the summary data for the SNP rsids of interest, we now need to format the summary data.
+This is to get the data into the expected format for the QC functions.

 ``` r
 Dat<-format_data(dat=gli,outcome="Glioma",population="European",pmid=22886559,study="GliomaScan",ncase="cases",ncontrol="controls",UKbiobank=FALSE,rsid="Locus",effect_allele="Allele1",other_allele="Allele2",or="OR",lci="OR_95._CI_l",uci="OR_95._CI_u",eaf="eaf.controls",p="p",efo="glioma")